mvallet91/SmartPub-TSENER/README.md

  actual content has to be extracted using GROBID (Grobid (2008-2017) https://github.com/kermitt2/grobid), which not always guarantees the best performance since theses are from different faculties and follow a wide variety of formats.

+Review the notebook *Pipeline Preparation* for more information, and a step-by-step example of our workflow.

-The important part is that we need the full text in MongoDB, so we can index all the content in Elasticsearch.
+The important part is that we need the full text of each article in a database (we use MongoDB), so we can index all the content in Elasticsearch (for easy queries).
-This allows for the quick queries required for the processing in all modules.
+This allows for the quick communication required for the processing in the modules.

 In addition, we need to prepare data and train word2vec and doc2vec models used in the expansion and filtering steps.